HEPTACOM/heptaconnect-docs/docs/reference/adr/2022-03-02-final-classes.md

 ## Context

-During development, we noticed that autocompletion suggested to extend from implementations that where not meant to be extended and result in confusion for API beginners.
+During development, we noticed that autocompletion suggested to extend from implementations that were not meant to be extended and result in confusion for API beginners.
 This is a signal for bad developer experience.
 In discussions with Macro "Ocramius", who is a well known defensive programmer, we took advise from him [to use `final`](https://ocramius.github.io/extremely-defensive-php/#/90).
 With that you will notice the `final` keyword more often, when e.g. using PSR-7 implementation from Tobias Nyholm `nyholm/psr7`, final has been recently [shifted to a PHP doc comment](https://github.com/Nyholm/psr7/blob/1.5.0/doc/final.md).